 - Students have the right to seek to amend education records.
 The full policy is available in the student handbook.
 In compliance with College policy, individual offices have established procedures for challenging the content of education records.
 Students may also submit a written request for review of a particular education record to the Dean of Students.
 Under FERPA, grades are excepted from this provision.
 Students with concerns about individual grades are referred to the Policy on Disputed Grades.

 - Students have the right to have some control over the disclosure of information from education records.
 Students may request that the College restrict the release of directory information by submitting a written request to the Registrar's Office.
-Such restrictions remain in effect until cancelled in writing by the student.
+Such restrictions remain in effect until canceled in writing by the student.
 Students may declare themselves to be tax dependents of their parents and authorize the College to release non-directory information to parents.
-Such authorizations remain in effect until cancelled in writing by the student.
+Such authorizations remain in effect until canceled in writing by the student.

 - Students have the right to file a complaint with the Federal Policy Compliance Office, a division of the US Department of Education, for any alleged violation of their rights under FERPA.
 Complaints must be submitted in writing to: Family Policy Compliance Office, US Department of Education, 400 Maryland Avenue SW, Washington DC 20202-5920.